fonghoujun/sa-takehome-project-python/README.md

 Based on the location of the item that was purchased, this would introduce different ways to pay for an item outside of using a credit card.

 # Key Takeaways
 Overall, this has been a really fun take home project that I've done.
-It has given me a deeper understanding of the flexibilites and features of using Stripe.
-It has also given me a glimpse of full stack development giving me a deeper appreciation of all developers world wide.
+It has provided hands-on experience with integrating Stripe into a full-stack application.
+I have also gained a stronger understanding of Stripe's flexibility and features, as well an exposure to end-to-end web development.